20 Dec Registered Agent and Annual Report FAQs

 - Why not just file our Annual Report and send me an invoice if you already know that I’m keeping this entity alive?

-- Opticliff Law offers an “annual check-up” as part of its service.
+- Opticliff Law offers an “business annual check-up” as part of its service.
 What is this and do I need to prepare for this?

-This is a service we offer that is akin to an annual physical for your company.
+Essentially, this service is an annual physical for your company.
 We discuss how you’re doing, and what your company’s plans are for the coming year.
 If there are changes that need to be made within your company, we help you create a plan to make them.
+Yes, you should prepare for this meeting by thinking about all the various parts of your business and about the actions you’ve taken over the past year and what your plans are to grow or sustain your company over the next few years.

 - Can I file my own Annual Report?